 Starting a business in West Virginia can be a cost-saving choice.
 Since 2005, the state has witnessed more than $13 billion in new business ventures.
-Its business tax climate ranked 18th in the 2017’s survey conducted by the Tax Foundation.
+Its business tax climate ranked 19th in 2019’s survey conducted by the Tax Foundation.
 West Virginia is the best place to start a new venture with less capital required.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name, so it’s best to consider a name that stands out and is timeless so it grows with your business.
 In Step 3 we’ll show you how to search for the name in West Virginia, but we highly recommend you do the following before searching West Virginia state databases: